-To access the Meeting, follow the instructions below, as applicable to you:
+To access the Meeting online, follow the instructions below, as applicable to you:

-- Log in online at https://web.lumiagm.com/461348319.
-The platform is compatible with all major browsers except for Internet Explorer. - Click "I have a Login" and then enter your Control Number (see below) and Password "CAE2024" (note the password is case sensitive); OR - 3.
+1. Log in online at

+https://meetings.lumiconnect.com/400-779-914-351.
+The platform is compatible with all major browsers except for Internet Explorer.

+- Click "I have a Login" and then enter your Control Number (see below) and Password "CAE2025" (note the password is case sensitive); OR - 3.
 Click "I am a guest" and then complete the online form.

-In order to find the 15-digit Control Number to access the Meeting:
+In order to find the 15-digit Control Number to access the Meeting online:

-- Registered Shareholders: The control number located on the form of proxy or in the email notification you received is your Control Number. - Proxyholders: Duly appointed Proxyholders, including nonregistered (beneficial) Shareholders that have appointed themselves or another person as a Proxyholder, will receive the Control Number from Computershare by e-mail after the proxy voting deadline has passed.
+- Registered Shareholders: The control number located on the form of proxy or in the email notification you received is your Control Number. - Proxyholders: Duly appointed Proxyholders, including non-registered (beneficial) Shareholders who have appointed themselves or another person as a Proxyholder, will receive the Control Number from Computershare by e-mail after the proxy voting deadline has passed.

-We recommend that you log in at least one hour before the start time of the Meeting.
+If you attend the Meeting online, we recommend that you log in at least one hour before the start time of the Meeting.
 It is important to ensure you are connected to the Internet at all times if you participate in the Meeting online in order to vote when balloting commences.
 You are responsible for ensuring Internet connectivity for the duration of the Meeting.
 For additional details and instructions on accessing the Meeting online from your tablet, smartphone or computer, voting and asking questions during the Meeting, see the Virtual AGM User Guide provided by Computershare and accompanying this Circular.

-For additional information regarding voting by proxy before the meeting, voting online, attending the virtual meeting or other general proxy matters, please contact Computershare at 1-800-564-6253 (Canada/U.S.) or 1-514-982-7555 (international/direct dial).
+For additional information regarding voting by proxy before the meeting, voting online, attending the meeting in person or online, or other general proxy matters, please contact Computershare at 1-800-564-6253 (Canada/U.S.) or 1-514-982-7555 (international/direct dial).